ArmestoSantiago/sospatas-apirest/README.md

 # SOSPatas API

-API REST for SOSPatas web (In Progress): A backend service for managing animal data with CRUD operations and validation.
+API REST for SOSPatas web: A backend service for managing animal data with CRUD operations and validation.

 ### Features